diegomarquez/game-builder/examples/game_object_nesting/README.md

 # Nest game objects into game object containers

-#### This example will be using a Container.
-You can add other game_objects as childs to these, and they will follow their parent everywhere using matrix transformations I do not understand.
+#### This example will be using a container.
+You can add other game objects as childs to these, and they will follow their parent everywhere using matrix transformations I do not understand.
 God bless them.
 The childs of a container are drawn on top of it in the order they were added.

 #### You can view this [example running][example]